Showing posts with label #LordsPrayer. Show all posts

 The last two lines don’t come from the gospels, but from an idea in Daniel

-—which was shortened to “yours is the kingdom and the power and the glory forever,” and tacked to Matthew’s version of the Lord’s Prayer.
-The editors of the Textus Receptus liked the Didache version so much, they inserted it back into Matthew.
-And that’s why the King James Version has “For thine is the kingdom, and the power, and the glory, for ever.
+Swap “dominion” for “power,” mix ’em up appropriately, and tack ’em to Matthew’s version of the Lord’s Prayer.
+The editors of the Textus Receptus liked the Didache version so much, they inserted it back into Matthew, and that’s why the King James Version has “For thine is the kingdom, and the power, and the glory, for ever.
 Amen.”
 Mt 6.13 KJV Nope, it’s not what Matthew originally wrote.
 But relax; the idea does come from the bible.

 21 February 2017